Your personal allowance

 The Marriage Allowance

 From 6 April 2015 it is possible for some couples to transfer 10% of the personal allowance between them.
 This is being called the ‘Marriage Allowance’.
 It is completely different from the Married Couple’s Allowance.
-(The Married Couple’s Allowance is a reduction in the tax bill which can be claimed by some couples aged 81 or over on 5 April 2016).

 The conditions are: